 These awards were inaugurated in 1993.
 Their purpose is to highlight and gently discourage redundant, poorly written or unnecessarily pornographic descriptions of sex in fiction.
-It is irrelevant if the sex described is bad, unsuccessful or embarrassing for the characters involved; in fact the best, most mind-blowing sex often produces the worst writing, typically a relentless gush that lasts for pages and involves inflated imagery and a stream-of-consciousness narration.
+It is irrelevant if the sex described is bad, unsuccessful or embarrassing for the characters involved; in fact the best, most mind-blowing sex often produces the worst writing, typically a relentless gush that lasts for pages.
 Paulo Coelho, a regular nominee, is the master of this kind of writing.
-But other, more literary authors can also be guilty of it.
+But other, supposedly more literary authors can also be guilty of it.
 This year’s shortlist includes Amos Oz, a name perennially whispered in relation to the Nobel Prize.
 A key scene in his latest novel, Rhyming Life and Death, involves the narrator (‘the Author’) fantasising about sleeping with an actress who has just read his work aloud to an audience:

 Attentive to the very faintest of signals, like some piece of sonar equipment that can detect sounds in the deep imperceptible to the human ear, he registers the flow of tiny moans that rise from inside her as he continues to excite her, receiving and unconsciously classifying the fine nuances that differentiate one moan from another, in his skin rather than in his ears he feels the minute variations in her breathing, he feels the ripples in her skin, as though he has been transformed into a delicate seismograph that intercepts and instantly deciphers her body’s reactions, translating what he has discovered into skilful, precise navigation, anticipating and cautiously avoiding every sandbank, steering clear of each underwater reef, smoothing any roughness except that slow roughness that comes and goes and comes and turns and goes and comes and strokes and goes and makes her whole body quiver.
 Meanwhile her moaning has turned into little sobs and sighs and cries of surprise, and suddenly his lips tell him that her cheeks are covered in tears.
 Every sound, every breath or shudder, every wave passing over her skin, helps his fingers on their artful way to steer her home.